swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 ### Use the actor system

-The actor system hides serialization and networking details so the use-site code can focus on its business domain.
-Define the typealias `ActorSystem` of a distributed actor to assign the system it uses.
+The actor system abstracts the serialization and networking details so the use-site code can focus on its business domain.
+Specify the `ActorSystem` typealias inside a distributed actor.

 ```swift
 distributed actor Greeter {